messagerie-melanie2/Roundcube-plugins-Mel/skins/mel_larry/README.md

 INSTALL
 -------

-Rename the folder to "melanie2_larry" and move it in skins/ folder You also need the melanie2_larry plugin
+Rename the folder to "mel_larry" and move it in skins/ folder You also need the mel_larry plugin

 LICENSE